-However, as the explanatory model now demonstrates that the movement of our body within the external action trajectory shape is going to fulfil the essence of the task, an intriguing phenomenon of reciprocal dependency emerges.
-Only internal motor movements can lead our body externally along an action trajectory shape, yet the progression of our body within that trajectory will, as the primary focus, dictate those internal motor movements.
-The inevitable consequence of this observation encompasses that it is not a matter of whether our body will deviate within the perceptual image of the latent action trajectory shape, but rather that this is an absolute certainty.
+However, as the explanatory model now demonstrates that the movement of the boat within the external action trajectory shape is going to fulfil the essence of the task, an intriguing phenomenon of reciprocal dependency emerges.
+Only internal motor movements can lead the boat externally along an action trajectory shape, yet the progression of the boat within that trajectory will, as the primary focus, dictate those internal motor movements.
+The inevitable consequence of this observation encompasses that it is not a matter of whether the boat will deviate within the perceptual image of the latent action trajectory shape, but rather that this is an absolute certainty.
 In which this absoluteness logically stems from the factual nature of the autonomous perception of both foci.